Tarjeta de Movilidad Integrada

 The Tarjeta de Movilidad Integrada (MI; literal English translation: Integrated Mobility Card) is a contactless smart card introduced in Mexico City in October 2005 as "Tarjeta Metrobús".
 It is used on the public transport system of Mexico City as a fare card.
-It offers interoperability with the Metro, Metrobús, Ecobici, Cablebús, Light train, RTP and Trolleybus systems.
+It offers interoperability with the Metro, Metrobús, Ecobici, Cablebús, Light train, RTP, Trolleybus and Tren Interurbano systems.

 Background

 In 1986, the Mexico City Government (then called Distrito Federal), implemented a plastic card called Abono for the STC Metr, this card was used similarly to the paper ticket used but with the difference that it could be reused multiple times, unlike the paper ticket that was usable only once.
 The card was sold from 1986 until its discontinuation in 1995.

 Pilot programs for a card that could work with all of the city's transport system started in October 2005 with the STC Metro for users that are exempted from paying to access the system (STC employees, users with evident disabilities and users over 70).
 The first card that was available to the general public that served the all-in-one features was released on June 17, 2006.